-Does mid-length suit everyone?
-It is the most universal length there is.
-The collarbone-to-shoulder range falls softly on most face shapes and works on fine, thick, straight, and curly hair alike.
+Does mid-length work for every face shape and texture?
+About as close to universal as a length gets.
+The collarbone-to-shoulder range settles softly on nearly every face shape and works across fine, thick, straight, and curly hair.

 Collarbone Face-Framing Layers

-Start with the most universally flattering combination there is: a collarbone-length cut with soft face-framing layers.
-The length falls just right on most people.
-Anywhere from the collarbone to a true shoulder-length cut works here, and the framing does the heavy lifting around the face.
+Start with the most broadly flattering combination on this list: a collarbone-length cut paired with soft face-framing layers.
+Anywhere from the collarbone to true shoulder length works, and the framing carries nearly the whole look on its own.
+A few specifics to bring in:

-- Ask for the shortest framing piece to start at the cheekbone for a face-lifting effect.
+- Ask for the shortest framing piece to start right at the cheekbone.

-- Keep the rest of the layers soft and blended so the length stays full.
+- Keep the rest of the length one continuous, unbroken line.

 Money-Piece Framing

-The money piece, two lighter sections framing the face, is color working hand in hand with the cut to frame your features.
-Brightening just the front pieces draws the eye inward and lights up the complexion, which is why it has stayed so popular.
+A money piece, two lighter sections framing the face, pairs color directly with the cut so both are doing the same job.
+Brightening just the front pieces draws the eye inward and lifts the whole complexion.

-It pairs perfectly with face-framing layers, since the lighter color follows the shape of the cut.
-You can go subtle, just a shade or two lighter, or bold with a real contrast.
+This works especially well layered on top of face-framing layers, since the lighter color follows the exact shape the cut already created.
+Going subtle, a shade or two lighter, or bold with real contrast, both read intentional here.

 The Invisible-Layer Lob

-A modern lob with invisible layers is for anyone who wants movement without an obviously layered look.
-The layers are cut internally, hidden beneath the surface, so the lob keeps its full, blunt-looking shape while gaining body and bend.
-Here is what to ask for:
+A modern lob with invisible layers suits anyone chasing movement without an obviously layered look.
+The layers get cut internally, hidden beneath the surface, so the lob keeps its full, blunt-looking shape while gaining body underneath.
+What to request:

 - Keep face-framing pieces at the front for shape without visible steps.